 AIS has no religious affiliation.

 The Awty International School’s campus covers 15 acres of land and includes two covered basketball/volleyball courts, an athletics center, two soccer fields, and three gymnasiums.
-The school is currently undertaking a building campaign that would embarrass some small colleges.
 In 2012, it opened a new, three-story, 65,000 square foot LEED certified building to house more of everything, including 33 classrooms, a new dining hall, and art classrooms.
-It also built a new five-story parking garage.
-In the summer of 2013, it added an additional 15,000 square feet to its lower school building.
+It also opened a new five-story parking garage.
+In the summer of 2013, it added an additional 15,000 square feet to its Lower School building.

 AIS is located just outside the 610 Loop, off of I-10 and Post Oak, in an urban area of professional offices and shopping centers.
 The campus is gated, with a security checkpoint at the entrance.

-Students must choose to apply to one of the two academic programs offered at Awty, the International Section and the French Section.
+Students must choose to apply to one of the two academic programs offered at Awty: the International Section or the French Section.